Norwegians Started It All

 How Ski Jumping Inspired Hoofers

-Twelve years later, a committee of students and faculty, including former Union Director Porter Butts, began the process of establishing a skiing and outing club.
+Twelve years later, a committee of students and faculty, including former Wisconsin Union Director Porter Butts, began the process of establishing a skiing and outing club.
 They posted a sign on the Union bulletin board that read, Please sign here if you're interested in participating in an outing club with skiing, camping, and canoeing as a prospect.

 Their first meeting of seven people was held in the basement of the old president's house at Park and Langdon Streets.
-Student Henry Baker was named President.
+Student Henry Baker was named president.
 Sally Owen Marshall, the first woman on the ski jump, designed the logo: a black horseshoe superimposed on a red W. The logo signified that Hoofers go places under their own power along with a symbol of good luck.